pryv/example-apps-web/collect-survey-data/tutorial.md

 };
 ```

-This will fetch, values from the `input` tags:
+This will fetch values from the `input` tags:

 ```javascript
 const babyWeight = document.getElementById('baby-weight').value;